View Categories

 THE RANGARAJAN COMMITTEE ON DISINVESTMENT 1993: Impact on Indian Economy

-• Disinvestment should be a transparent process duly protecting the rights of the workers.
+• Disinvestment should be a transparent process, duly protecting the rights of the workers.

-• An autonomous body for the smooth functioning and monitoring of the disinvestment programme should be established. à Disinvestment Commission established in 1996 as an advisory body
+• An autonomous body for the smooth functioning and monitoring of the disinvestment programme should be established.

-• It suggested four modes of disinvestment viz.
-Trade sale, Strategic Sale, Offer of shares and Closure or sale of Assets.
+• It suggested four modes of disinvestment, viz., trade sale, strategic sale, offer of shares, and closure or sale of assets.

-The disinvestment receipts for finance year 2017-18 exceeds Rs 1 lakh crore which is higher than the figure of last year at Rs 46,250 crore.
-Government also launched BHARAT 22 Exchange Traded Fund (ETF) to meet the disinvestment targets.
+• The disinvestment receipts for the financial year 2017-18 exceed Rs 1 lakh crore, which is higher than the figure of last year at Rs 46,250 crore.

 POST-REFORM PERIOD: Exploring Changes in Indian Economy